Continue from Part 1 of Global Media Content Strategy

 - Equally impactful and appropriate to the cultural milieu of the respective target audiences

 Onsite creative teams often work with a local translation agency or freelance bilingual editors.
-The onsite creative team’s role during the content localization workflow has shifted to that of a project coordinator.
+The onsite creative team's role during the content localisation workflow has shifted to that of a project coordinator.
 LSPs, on the other hand, already have project teams consisting of bilingual editors and native web page or print media artists who regularly work together and are capable of independently fulfilling the requirements of localized media assets or the target content of source material.

 Allow the Experts to Do What They Do Best

 Consider campaigns that need to be in four, five or six languages.
 The onsite creative team has to deal with several groups of translators and proofreaders on linguistic issues that range from industry-specific terminologies to revision and change tracking, re-editing and customizing content to suit each new target market and solving text display issues — due to space constraints or improper word/paragraph breaks that render words or phrases meaningless — consume enormous amounts of resources.
 Meanwhile, an LSP is organically structured to undertake multiple language content activities and provide a single-point liaison to manage the respective resources involved.

 Arguably, translation and multicultural content workflows aren't the everyday activities of traditional creative design teams.
 Hence, media practitioners who partner with LSPs operating with a network of in-country native resources and project management teams are likely to fulfill multicultural content faster, with shorter lead-times and at a significantly lower production cost.